edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 - Dynamic configuration of the message subscription is not a user friendly operation today (requiring configuration changes).

     - Ans:  In the future, we might want to think about creating additional APIs for Adding/Updating/Deleting/Query the external subscription (and store them to the RedisDB).
+One could also use the Consul UI to change configuration, but this would require the configuration in question be added to the writable section.

 - Is it acceptable for more than one response to be published by the device service on the same correlation ID?
 Eg, send back "Acknowledged", then "Scheduled", then "Starting", then "Done" statuses?